david2dai/plsa/README.md

 Usage
 > ./process -corpusfolder <file> -stopwordfile <file> -vocfile <file>

-            -matrixfile <file> -lowfreq <int>
+>           -matrixfile <file> -lowfreq <int>

 ##### 2.1.2 plsa
 plsa is used for PLSA training.

 Usage
 > ./plsa    -matrixfile <file> -vocfile <file> -topic <int> -iter <int>

-            -eps <double> -topk <int> -resultfolder <file>
+>           -eps <double> -topk <int> -resultfolder <file>

 #### 2.2 Parameters of process and plsa
-> -corpusfolder   raw corpus folder.
+> -corpusfolder: raw corpus folder.

-> -stopwordfile   stopwords vocabulary file.
+> -stopwordfile: stopwords vocabulary file.

-> -vocfile        the file for the generated vocabulary of corpus.
+> -vocfile: the file for the generated vocabulary of corpus.

-> -matrixfile     the matrix file generated, this will be used for train.
+> -matrixfile: the matrix file generated, this will be used for train.

-> -lowfreq        low freq(<lowfreq) word will be discarded.
+> -lowfreq: low freq(<lowfreq) word will be discarded.

-> -topic          the topic #.
+> -topic: the topic #.

-> -iter           the max train iterate times.
+> -iter: the max train iterate times.

-> -eps            early stop threshold(tool will sotp when the likelihood diff of 2 iterate < eps).
+> -eps: early stop threshold(tool will sotp when the likelihood diff of 2 iterate < eps).

-> -topk           the topK words of a topic will show.
+> -topk: the topK words of a topic will show.

-> -resultfolder   train reslut folder.
+> -resultfolder: train reslut folder.

 ### 3. Input Data Format